White House Counsel cooperates with Russia investigation: New York Times

 William Burck, McGahn’s personal lawyer, did not immediately respond to a request for comment.

-Trump’s former personal lawyer, John Dowd, told Reuters on Saturday he was aware McGahn had spoken with Mueller’s team.
+Trump’s former personal lawyer, John Dowd, told Reuters on Saturday he was aware McGahn had spoken extensively with Mueller’s team.

 “Lot to cover,” Dowd said in text message.
 “Did a great job.
 McGahn was a strong witness for the President according to Burck and debriefs of DM (Donald McGahn).
 Not aware of any of the alleged apprehensions manufactured by the NYT.”